andrewmeyerhofer/DNS-Practice/README.md

 </p>
 <p>
-I added the IP address and name "Mainframe" to the hosts file (and saving it), I was successfully able to ping it from Powershell.
+I then added the localhost address and the word "Mainframe" at the bottom of the hosts file (and saved it).
+I could now ping Mainframe in Powershell successfully.
 </p>
 <br />